 In tissue and towel divisions, there are winder dust systems.
 For the fine paper industry, there are sheeter dust systems.
-In the corrugated industry, the shredders emit large amounts of dust, especially with recycled board.
-This is also true in the folding carton industry.
+In the corrugated industry, the shredders emit large amounts of dust, especially with recycled board, which is also true in the folding carton industry.
 Some of the densest volumes have been in the printing industry, regarding binderies.

 Some of these have been wet scrubbers and dry filters such as cartridge collectors and bag houses.
 It is important that the proper filter is matched to a particular type and size of dust.
 There are many other areas in which a decision on the type of filter to use should be considered.
 Today, now more than ever, the guidelines by the National Emphasis Program, in cooperation with the NFPA, FM and OSHA, can alter the decision toward a certain type of filter.